naroberto/hydropeaking/README.md

 Plot hydraulic data.
 Here we ensured temporal synchronization, between hydraulic data and camera recordings.

 STEP 5 (Background Subtraction and Video Creation):
-- subtract median background for base and peakflows and store
+Subtract the median background for base and peak flows and store the results.
-- subdivide sequence of pre-processed images into .mp4 videos of our experimental phases: acclim, up_1, p_1, d_1, b_1, up_2, p_2, d_2, b_1, up_3, p_3, d_3, b_3
+Subdivide the sequence of pre-processed images into .mp4 videos for experimental phases: acclim, up_1, p_1, d_1, b_1, up_2, p_2, d_2, b_1, up_3, p_3, d_3, b_3.
-- check if the timing of phases is ok, run it for b_2 and all experiments
+Check the timing of phases and run it for b_2 and all experiments.

 STEP 5b (step_5_up_down.py) (Alternative Background Subtraction):
 If the initial background subtraction method failed because some fish remained stationary for extended periods, causing them to be included in the background.